OSEQorg/Qwifi/README.md

 - Put the USB stick or SD card in a Raspberry Pi.
 - Connect a Ethernet cable to the Pi and your local network.
-Ethernet is only required for the first boot, after that you can remove it. **You can keep it and share the internet via the Qwifi, but be very careful about this as there is no encryption and anyone can connect!**
+Ethernet is only required for the first boot, after that you can remove it.
+You can keep it and share the internet via the Qwifi. **Be very careful about this as there is no encryption and anyone can connect!**
 - Connect power to the Pi and wait a minute or so for it to boot.
 - Connect via SSH to the Pi the password is default: `raspberry`: